tbonaciUW/EEP_520_Spring2021/week7/Lecture7_README.md

 - Communicating among processes with _channels_
 - Communicating among processes with _events_ (next week).

-Note that _elma_ is a completely new project, being developed by and for this course.
+Note that _elma_ is a new project being developed by and for this course.
 Thus, it will have bugs, missing features, poor documentation, and low test coverage.
 However, we as a class will be building _elma_ week by week.

 # Getting Elma